brandon-bwoni/sass-ai-platform/README.md

 - **User Authentication**: Utilizes Clerk for user authentication, providing a secure and seamless login experience.

 - **API Limit for unsubscribed users**: Utilizes MySQL database to keep track of the number of prompts a user executes as there is a set limit for the number of prompts a user can execute under a free account.

+- **API Limit UI Counter**: An interactive UI progress bar to show the user the amount of free credits they have for a free account

 - **Payment Integration**: Integrates with Stripe for subscription-based access to premium features.